-Yemeni officials: Al-Qaida bomb maker killed in US strike
+Al-Qaida bomb master killed in US strike, officials say

 - British Columbia declares state of emergency over wildfires

+Al-Qaida itself has remained silent about its top bomb maker.
+Instead of the typical “eulogies” on militant websites, the Yemeni source said the group is trying to hunt down suspected “spies” who might have tipped off the U.S. on his whereabouts leading up to the strike.

+The security official spoke on condition of anonymity because he wasn’t authorized to brief reporters.
+The tribal leader and al-Qaida-linked source requested anonymity fearing for their safety.

-A U.N. report published in late July said al-Asiri may have been killed in the second half of 2017.
+The confirmation of al-Asiri’s death follows a U.N. report this week saying that the 36-year-old Saudi national, who is among U.S.’s top most wanted militants, may have been killed in the second half of 2017.

+Al-Asiri is believed to have built the underwear bomb that a Nigerian man, Umar Farouk Abdulmutallab, tried to detonate on a passenger jet over Detroit in December 2009.
+He is also behind bombs hidden in printer cartridges placed on U.S.-bound cargo jets in 2010.

+U.S. intelligence over the past years believed that al-Asiri and his confederates were constantly working to improve their bomb designs so that they could get past airport security.